kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 And performance depends on more than this: aggressive browser caching, for example, gives other performance wins.
 Plus, HTML minification is still a good idea, and your app will be slow if it's hosted with a low-end shared USD $5/month plan.

-Many things are needed to create a high-performance app.
-Don't put this responsibility <em>just</em> on JavaScript.
+Many things can slow an app down: don't put the blame for this all on JavaScript.
 <h2>The complaints about learning curves</h2>
 In his post, Kevin Luecke is blunt about the defeatist attitude web devs take towards ramping up on new things.
 After quoting a developer complaining about the length of time needed for their team to learn Ember, Kevin responded: